 Conventional dog food issues

-Beyond the unappetizing smell and appearance of canned or pouch dog food, conventional dog food is often now what it seems.
+Beyond the unappetizing smell and appearance of canned or pouch dog food, conventional dog food is often not what it seems.
 Many conventional dog food brands incorporate byproducts that are considered unfit for human consumption—including diseased or dying livestock, meat contaminated with fecal matter, and the entrails.
-While it is true that dogs in the wild will consume a whole animal, bones, skin, entrails and all, the level of nutrition in a freshly killed animal versus an animal that has been slaughtered, rendered by use of chemicals and solvents, and heavily processed are not one in the same.
+While it is true that dogs in the wild will consume a whole animal, bones, skin, entrails and all, the level of nutrition in a freshly killed animal versus an animal that has been slaughtered, rendered by use of chemicals and solvents, and heavily processed are the same.
 Since the introduction of commercial (conventional) dog food on supermarket shelves in the 1950’s there has been a steady rise in degenerative diseases, thyroid problems, pancreatic problems, allergies, dysplasia, and other health conditions in dogs everywhere.